Cleveland Burke Lakefront Airport: Facilities

 Zone Aviation offers FAA approved full motion flight simulation with Redbird Flight Simulations FMX AATD simulator.

 The International Women's Air & Space Museum is located throughout the terminal at BKL.

 Aircraft

-As of 2007, there are 74 aircraft based at this airport.
-These aircraft include 38 single-engine aircraft, 13 multi-engine aircraft, 13 helicopters and 10 jets.
-In percent form 51.3% of the based aircraft are single-engine, 17.5% are multi-engine, 17.5% helicopter and 13.5% jet.
+For the 12-month period ending December 31, 2019, 17 aircraft are based at the airport: 9 single-engine airplanes, 5 helicopters, and 3 jet airplanes.

 General Aviation aircraft rentals can be made to qualifying pilots at T&G Flying Club or Zone Aviation.
 Flights can be chartered through a number of companies operating out of the airport.

 Airspace

 Burke-Lakefront is a class D Airspace.
 In addition to airport traffic, Burke Lakefront tower and approach control typically provide radar separation to medivac helicopters en route to University Hospitals of Cleveland and Cleveland Clinic which fall within the airspace that extends from the surface to 3000 feet above mean sea level.

 Cleveland Hopkins class B Airspace lies above and to the southwest of the Burke Lakefront class D.